joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/04/24/world/africa/sudan-darfur-janjaweed.html?searchResultPosition=1

 **In a First for the Air Force, a General Is Convicted of Sex Abuse**\
-`Maj.
+`After court-martial, Maj.
 Gen. William T. Cooley faces up to seven years in prison and dismissal from the Air Force.`\
 https://nytimes.com/2022/04/24/us/air-force-major-general-convicted.html?searchResultPosition=2

 **Mayor Proposes 1,400 Shelter Beds to Move Homeless People Off Streets**\